JitenDhandha/CV/README.md

 # CV — Jiten Dhandha
-This is my CV, version-controlled and written in LaTeX.
+This is my version-controlled CV, written in LaTeX.
 The format is adapted from: [https://github.com/htjb/CV](https://github.com/htjb/CV).
+The publications list is automated via Python (using the `pybtex` package) that reads from a BibTeX file.